CaoBittencourt/CaoBittencourt/README.md

 ---
 ## About Me
-I’m a 🔭 Data Scientist, 🏆🥇 Award-Winning Economist, and 👨‍🔬 Psychometrician.

-Working on [...]
+🔭 Data Scientist
+🏆🥇 Award-Winning Economist
+👨‍🔬 Psychometrician

-Looking to learn Dart and Flutter
+🎯 Looking to learn Dart and Flutter

 ---
 ## :hammer_and_wrench: Languages and Tools